mattzajac/DataWorkshop_Competition_Warsaw_Air_Pollution/README.md

 - `windspeed`: the wind speed in miles per hour.

 **Target Variable**
-The target variable comes from the GIOS dataset which 43,500 data points and 4 features:
+The target variable comes from the GIOS dataset which has approximately 43,500 data points, with each datapoint having 4 features:

 - `pm25_nie`: Warsaw, Niepodległości Avenue
 - `pm25_kon`: Warsaw, Kondratowicza Street